J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Solids.md

 	- Consider the motion of the _valence electrons_ in moving the hole, under an electric field

-# Experimental probes of band structure
+# Experimental probes of Fermi surface

 ## Photon absorption
 - The photon _excites_ an electron from an occupied state to an _empty state_